JetBrains/intellij-sdk-docs/topics/intro/sdk_code_guidelines.md

 A consistent structure for the [`plugin.xml`](plugin_configuration_file.md) configuration file of an SDK code sample is important because we want to draw attention to the unique parts of the file for a plugin.
 Comment profusely about unique elements and configurations, and comment sparingly for the rest.

-The sequence of elements in an SDK code sample `plugin.xml` file is:
+The sequence of elements in an SDK code sample <path>plugin.xml</path> file is:
 * `<id>` Use the fully qualified [Plugin ID](#plugin-id-conventions).
 * `<name>` The name value does not have to match the [Plugin Directory Name](#directory-naming-conventions-for-sdk-plugins).
   The name is used for display purposes and should reflect the functionality of the plugin.